Motley Fool Canada Review 2023

 Features

-The main features that Motley Fool offers are its various educational resources and newsletters (which include stock recommendations and access to the Fool’s suggested portfolio of stocks).
+The main features that The Motley Fool offers are its various educational resources and newsletters (which include stock recommendations and access to the Fool’s suggested portfolio of stocks).

 Educational resources include articles, podcasts, and guides, some of which can be accessed for free.
 Newsletters that provide stock recommendations are all paid services, although there is a free newsletter that provides article recommendations.